-Connecticut’s per-pupil spending for students from kindergarten through 12th grade amounted to $22,769 per student, beating out neighbors Massachusetts, Rhode Island and New York by thousands.
-The only area that saw a higher per-pupil spending rate was Washington D.C.
+Connecticut’s per-pupil spending for students from kindergarten through 12th grade amounted to $22,769 per student, beating out neighbors Massachusetts, and Rhode Island by thousands.

 Connecticut’s per student spending saw an increase of more than $1,000 per student since the onset of the COVID-19 pandemic in 2020, and $6,000 per student since 2012, according to visualization data presented by the Census Bureau.